The Definitive Guide To The Chicago Landlord Tenant Ordinance

 • Walls and ceilings: note any dents, holes, or cracks in the plaster; scuff marks that don’t rub off; tears, bubbles, or peeling wallpaper.

 • Floors: note stains or discolouration in carpets; tears in linoleum; cracked or chipped tiles; dents, scuffs, or stains on hardwood floors.
+Carpet cleaning laguna hills can get rid of any stains on carpets.

 • Trim (including moldings, door and window sills and door and window frames): note stains, cracks, leaks or other problems.